LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/9-fileIO.md

 ## Writing

-Very similar to reading you have the following functions for writing `fprintf()`, `fputc(`), `fputs()`.
+Very similar to reading you have the following functions for writing

+- `int fprintf(FILE *restrict stream, const char *restrict format, ...)`
+- `int fputc(int c, FILE *stream)`
+- `int fputs(const char *restrict s, FILE *restrict stream)`

 Important to note here is that the null terminator, '\0' will not be written.

 ## File positions

-file positioning: ftell returns position(offset in bytes) as long value, fgetpos get positon, fseek move to a certain position in file.
-SEEK_:SET, CUR, END, fsetpos go to certain pos.
+The file position of a stream describes where in the file the stream is currently reading or writing.

+- `long int ftell (FILE *stream)` returns the current file position of the stream.
+- `int fseek (FILE *stream, long int offset, int whence)` is used to change the file position of the stream.
+The value of whence must be one of the constants SEEK_SET, SEEK_CUR, or SEEK_END, to indicate whether the offset is relative to the beginning of the file, the current file position, or the end of the file.

-## Deleting, renaming, copying and moving
+## Rename and move file

-renaming file with rename function prob also does the same for move becuase it can take absolute path???

-deleting file with remove()
+You can rename or move files with `int rename(const char *old_filename, const char *new_filename)`.
+The function moves the file in between directories if needed so it can also be used to move files.

+## Remove file

+To remove/delete a file you can use `int remove(const char *pathname)`.